pizza-palace-bunch-a-guys-project-2/fe/README.md

 * Users are able to sign up with front end validation of user personal information.
 * Users are getting confirmation HTML email when they successfully sign up or edit their personal information.
 * Users are able to play mario mini-game on log in page.
-* Users are able to select the pizza menu and other products after login in application.
+* Users are able to select the "pizza menu" and other products after login in application.
 * Users are able to check their carts for their products.
 * Users are able to edit their profile information.
 * Users are able to checkout with their orders by inserting their payment information with front end validation.